Velocidex/Linpmem/README.md

 ### Command Line Interface Tool

 There is an (optional) basic command line interface tool to Linpmem, the *pmem CLI tool*.
-It is linked in the Linpmem repo and is found here: [https://github.com/vobst/linpmem-cli](https://github.com/vobst/linpmem-cli).
-The precompiled CLI tool as well as the precompiled static library and headers can be found [here](https://github.com/vobst/linpmem-cli/releases/) (signed).
+It can be found here: [https://github.com/vobst/linpmem-cli](https://github.com/vobst/linpmem-cli).
+Aside from the source code, there is also a precompiled CLI tool as well as the precompiled static library and headers that can be found [here](https://github.com/vobst/linpmem-cli/releases/) (signed).
 Note: this is a preliminary version, be sure to check for updates, as many additions and enhancements will follow soon.

 The pmem CLI tool can be used for testing the various functions of Linpmem in a (relatively) safe and convenient manner.
 Linpmem can also be loaded by this tool instead of using insmod/rmmod, with some extra options in future.
 This also has the advantage that pmem auto-creates the right device for you for immediate use.
 It is extremely portable and runs on any Linux system (and, in fact, has been tested even on a Linux 2.6).